David Lemieux (boxer): Lemieux vs. Saunders

-Career from 2018–2019
+Later career

-On April 11, 2018 sources in Canada stated that Lemieux would return to the ring on May 26 in Quebec, Canada and a press conference would be announced by Eye of the Tiger Management.
-A day later, it was officially announced that Lemieux would fight French boxer Karim Achour (26-4-3, 4 KOs) at the Videotron Centre, with Achour's WBC international title at stake as well as the vacant WBC Francophone title.
+On April 11, 2018, sources in Canada stated that Lemieux would return to the ring on May 26 in Quebec, Canada and a press conference would be announced by Eye of the Tiger Management.
+A day later, it was officially announced that Lemieux would fight French boxer Karim Achour (26–4–3, 4 KOs) at the Videotron Centre, with Achour's WBC international title at stake as well as the vacant WBC Francophone title.
 Going into the fight, Achour had not been stopped in his 4 losses and was unbeaten in 13 fights dating back to March 2013.
 Lemieux weighed 162 pounds.
 He was given time to reduce his weight further, however within an hour, Camille Estephan told the officials that Lemieux would not be making the middleweight limit.
 Estephan told the Journal de Montreal, Lemieux had a disciplined training camp, however before the night of the weigh in, he went to bed weighing 164 pounds.
 At that point, he knew he would not be able to lose the additional weight and thought about his own health first.
 On fight night, Lemieux dominated Achour through the bout, eventually dropping him in round 12, winning the fight via a wide unanimous decision.
-The scorecards were 119-108, 120-107 and 119-107.
+The scorecards were 119–108, 120-107 and 119–107.